daniel-bocan/custom-windows-hotkeys/README.md

 -   To change the hour when **apps light theme** will be turned on, modify `lightThemeHour` variable.
     To change the hour when **apps dark theme** will be turned on, modify `darkThemeHour` variable.

--   To enable/disable log on and wake up actions and hotkeys, modify variables under `ActionToggler` and `HotkeyToggler` sections.
+-   To enable/disable state-based and logon actions and hotkeys, modify variables under `ActionToggler` and `HotkeyToggler` sections.

 -   To change hotkey key combinations, modify variables under `Hotkeys` section.